John Banville

 Banville has won the 1976 James Tait Black Memorial Prize, the 2003 International Nonino Prize, the 2005 Booker Prize, the 2011 Franz Kafka Prize, the 2013 Austrian State Prize for European Literature and the 2014 Prince of Asturias Award for Literature.
 He was elected a Fellow of the Royal Society of Literature in 2007.
-Italy made him a Cavaliere of the Ordine della Stella d'Italia (essentially a knighthood) in 2017.
+Italy made him a Cavaliere of the Ordine della Stella d'Italia (a knighthood) in 2017.
 He is a former member of Aosdána, having voluntarily relinquished the financial stipend in 2001 to another, more impoverished, writer.
+He is considered a contender for the Nobel Prize in Literature.
+He lives in Howth, Dublin.